Error Guarantees for Least Squares Approximation with Noisy Samples in Domain Adaptation: Introduction

+The bound is similar to \cite[Thm.~3.21]{LPU21} in the wavelet setting but we use the best approximation with respect to the more natural $L_\infty$ instead of $L_2$.
+In addition to the error of the best approximation we now have the additional factor $N(V_m)$ due to using the norm estimate $\|g\|_{L_\infty} \le \sqrt{N(V_m)}\|g\|_{L_2}$ for functions $g\in V_m$.
+The same factor appears when approximating the worst-case error where it is known to be necessary in various examples, e.g.\ \cite[Sec.~7]{PU21} or \cite[Thm~.1.1]{Temlyakov93}.

-The sampling measure $ \nu(E) \coloneqq \int_E \varrho \;d\mu$, induced by the probability distribution $\varrho$, may differ from the error measure $\mu$, which is known as the \emph{change of measure} and has applications in domain adaptation, cf.~\cite{PY10}.
-Note, the choice $\varrho$ affects the maximal size of $V_m$ in the assumption and the amplification of the noise in bound.
-There are two extremal cases: \begin{enumerate}[(i)] \item Having $\varrho(\bm x) = N(V_m, \bm x)/m$, as it was done in \cite{HD15, NJZ17, CM17, KUV21}, we obtain the assumption
+The sampling measure $ \varrho_S(E) \coloneqq \int_E 1/\beta \;d\varrho_T$, induced by the probability distribution $\beta$, may differ from the error measure $\varrho_T$, which is known as the \emph{change of measure} and has applications in domain adaptation, cf.~\cite{PY10}.
+We assume to know $\beta$ exactly but it may be approximated as well, cf.\ \cite{GMMNPPSZ22}.
+Note, $\beta$ affects the maximal size of $V_m$ in the assumption and the amplification of the noise in bound.
+There are two extremal cases: \begin{enumerate}[(i)] \item Having $\beta(\bm x) = m/N(V_m, \bm x)$, as it was done in \cite{HD15, NJZ17, CM17, KUV21}, we obtain the assumption

 which allows for the biggest choice of $m$ possible.
-But this spoils $\|1/\varrho\|_\infty$ in the error bound when the Christoffel function attains small values. \item For domains $D$ with bounded measure, we may choose $\varrho(\bm x) = 1/\mu(D)$, as it was done in \cite{CDL13, CM17, LPU21}.
-As all weights $\omega_i = \mu(D)$, $S_m$ becomes the plain least squares method.
-In this case, $\|1/\varrho\|_\infty$ is minimal and noise is amplified the least.
+But this spoils $\|\beta\|_\infty$ in the error bound when the Christoffel function attains small values. \item For domains $D$ with bounded measure, we may choose $\beta(\bm x) = \varrho_T(D)$, as it was done in \cite{CDL13, CM17, LPU21}.
+As all weights $\omega_i = \varrho_T(D)$, $S_m$ becomes the plain least squares method.
+In this case, $\|\beta\|_\infty$ is minimal and noise is amplified the least.
 But this choice spoils the assumption on the choice of $m$ when the Christoffel function $N(V_m, \bm x)$ attains big values.
 This effect is controllable, for instance, when working with a bounded orthonormal system (BOS) ($\|\eta_k\|_\infty \le B$ for some $B>0$ and all $k$).
 Then

 and the assumption on the size of $V_m$ can be replaced by

 \end{enumerate}